-I’ve been writing about travel, mostly around Southeast Asia, for more than ten years.
+I’ve been writing about travel, mostly around Southeast Asia, since 1997.
 That’s why I use a pen name.
 I’m not sure how my reputation as a honest reporter of travel opinion would be affected if people knew I also wrote fiction.

 I have written the odd piece of fiction over the years since I was at university, but Journey to Angkor was my first novel-length work.
 The idea for it struck me one day when I was on a business trip to Indonesia.
 Traveling in Indonesia always involves a lot of down time, sitting in cars, airports and planes, so by the time I sat down in front of a computer to start writing, I had much of the story already mapped out in my head, and wrote more than half the book within a few days.
 The rest, however, took a couple of years.

 The experience gave me a taste for more.
 While writing Journey to Angkor, I got the idea for another story, a sort of sequel.
 It follows Henry, a character I introduced in Journey to Angkor to move the story along, but whom I later realized might have a tale of his own to tell.
 The result was Journey to Rai-Lay.
 A third, and [I believe] final, book in the series has now been released, called, naturally, Journey’s End.